Marcus Klingberg: Release and later life

 Memorial of Klingberg and his wife, Wanda, at the columbarium in Père-Lachaise, Paris.
 The inscription reads: "Officer of the Red Army during the Second World War."

 In January 2003, Klingberg was released from house arrest and immediately left Israel for Paris to be with his daughter Sylvia and grandson Ian Brossat.
 Klingberg moved to a one-room apartment in Paris but did not take French citizenship.
 He frequently lectured on medicine at universities.
-He helped establish the Ludwik Fleck Center of the Collegium Helveticum, a university center in Zürich, and delivered the opening lecture.
+In honour of his friendship with Ludwik Fleck, he helped established a center in Fleck's name and delivered the opening lecture at the Collegium Helveticum, a multi-university institute in Zürich promoting interdisciplinary research.
 He received an officer's pension from the Israeli government, which amounted to around €2,000 a month.
 Klingberg continued to have medical problems and was frequently hospitalized.

 Klingberg's memoirs, HaMeragel Ha'akharon ("The Last Spy"), written with his lawyer, Michael Sfard, were published in 2007.
 The book was received harshly in Israel, with reviewers from Haaretz and Ynet calling him, respectively, "a childish and pitiful person" and "a scoundrel".

 Interviewed in 2008, Klingberg maintained that he had spied out of ideological reasons, but had lied to his interrogators as he believed claiming to have been blackmailed would result in lighter treatment.
 When asked why he spied for the Soviet Union, Klingberg stated, "I felt it was the right thing to do ...
 Because of the Cold War.
 I wanted the two blocs in the Cold War to be the same thing, out of a desire for a more balanced world."
 In a 2014 interview, Klingberg noted he felt he owed the Soviet Union a debt for saving the world from the Nazis.
 He said he had always been a communist and had recruited his wife and two friends.

 Klingberg's spying and imprisonment affected the life of his grandson, Ian Brossat, a politician elected to the French Senate in September 2023.
 During his early childhood, he did not know Klingberg was in jail, believing him to be in hospital; later, he was never allowed to speak of his grandfather's imprisonment.
 In 2009, when he won a seat on the Council of Paris, Brossat noted how his political opponents attempted to tarnish him by association with Klingberg.
 Klingberg, towards the end of his life, said he was proud of his grandson.